-In this video, the importance of frictionless business capabilities in establishing digital partnerships—and how blockchain and microservices can help insurers become more agile and overcome legacy systems is discussed:
+This video delves into the importance of frictionless business capabilities in establishing digital partnerships—and how blockchain and microservices can help insurers become more agile and overcome legacy systems:

 Blockchain can also power new business models based on personalized, real-time risk assessment, rather than historical data and averaged pricing.
 It could, for example, enable P&C insurers to build more sophisticated usage-based insurance models in partnerships with auto manufacturers or makers of smart home devices.
 Other emerging customer-centric business models and products include:

 - Peer-to-peer insurance

 Further reading on how blockchain may change the insurance industry:

 - Insurers need scale, and these technologies can help them achieve it